The origin of the ficus is Africa, South America and the south of the US. The Ficus belongs to the Moraceae or Mulberry family.

 The Ficus does not need much nutrition.
 After purchase, the Ficus can go for months without food.
 Give food only in the spring or summer.
 Never give too much this can lead to burning of the roots.
 Check the package for the correct dosage.

-If the ficus gets yellow leaves while you take care of it as always, then maybe give it some new food.
+If the ficus gets yellow leaves while you are being cared for as usual, then maybe give some new food.

 A ficus is a relatively fast grower and it is therefore best to prune every fall.
 The advantage of this is that the plant receives more light, stays more compact and you don't get long shoots.
 The Ficus lyrata is an odd man out.
 It is best to prune this houseplant in late spring (May-June).
 The reason for this is that the Lyrata needs more power to walk out.
 The Ficus lyrata will "branch at every branch where it is pruned".
 This gives you a nice full room or office plant.
 Use a pair of secateurs and cover the wounds with cigarette ash to stop the bleeding of the houseplant.